andrzej-stasinski/set-alarm-in-JavaScript/README.md

 #### Features
 * script is counting down the remaining time in seconds
-* when the time is up, it starts the music
+* when the time is up, it starts the music and String - ALARM
-* script shows the date and time
+* script shows the date and time currently